mbalcerzak/inflammation-analysis/README.md

-# Purpose if the repo
+# Purpose of the repo

-Project created with intent of implementing new knowledge gained during a Software Development Course.
 A data management system that deals with clinical trial data used in a clinical trial on inflammation.

 ## Main feautures
 - Basic statistical analysis over clinical trial data